 For a franchise with a brick-and-mortar location, the selection and development of your site is one of the most important (and complex) elements.
 A typical franchisor will provide a list of suggestions and/or requirements, so you know what to look for.
 Using a local real estate agent for this step may also be helpful, as they’re familiar with the area and can cut down on search time.
 Once you’ve found a site, your franchisor will likely need to approve it.

 Building support might include construction instruction and sources for each physical part of your space.
 Some may even help with the logistics of ordering and delivering those elements.
 If the idea of paint chips and feng shui makes you break out in a cold sweat, never fear: your franchise has this covered.
-Your space will need to match their color, signage, equipment and décor standards – which they’ve already perfected.
+They’ll help you match their color, signage, equipment and décor standards.

 Initial Training Support